rmnaderdev/Whitelist-Sync-2/README.md

 ## Download
 All releases can be found on the [Modrinth](https://modrinth.com/mod/wlsync2) page or on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/whitelistsync2).

+## Support/Questions/Feedback
+For issues with the mod please open an issue on [GitHub](https://github.com/rmnaderdev/Whitelist-Sync-2/issues).
+For other support requests, feature requests, or other general discussion.
+Please join the [Discord Server](https://discord.gg/7FMJN4kurr).

 ## Support the project
 If you like this project and want to support it, consider donating to my [PayPal](https://www.paypal.com/paypalme/PSVFX), [buymeacoffee](https://buymeacoffee.com/potatodotjar) or using the new [Whitelist Sync Web](https://whitelistsync.com) service!
 Any amount is appreciated!